Visiting Tulum in August: Weather, Pros & Cons, and Tips

 Tip: August is also part of the hurricane season in the Caribbean (more on that later).
 While full-blown hurricanes are rare, there’s a higher chance of tropical storms or depressions in late summer.
 Keep an eye on the forecast as your trip approaches, but don’t stress too much – big storms are usually well-predicted in advance.

-Pros and Cons of Visiting Tulum in August
+Pros of Visiting Tulum in August

 • Fewer crowds and laid-back atmosphere